tanmoy20050/Assignment-5/README.md

 querySelector / querySelectorAll = querySelector returns the first element that matches a CSS selector and querySelectorAll returns a static NodeList of all matching elements.

 How do you create and insert a new element into the DOM?
-Ans://  new element
+Ans: new element
 let newDiv = document.createElement("div");

-// Add content
+ Add content
 newDiv.textContent = "Hello, I am new!";

-//  the DOM
+  the DOM
 document.body.appendChild(newDiv);